pelithne/k8s-short/workshop.md

 ![Image of Kubernetes cluster on Azure](./media/azure-vote.png)

-## 3.6.1 If you have the time - cluster update
+## 3.6.1 If you have the time - cluster upgrade
 Upgrading an AKS cluster is pretty straight forward, in its basic form.
 If you want to learn more details, feel free to have a look here:

 https://learn.microsoft.com/en-us/azure/aks/upgrade-cluster